 Find a Domain Now

 Washington D.C.
 Business Name Search

 Next, search the Washington D.C.
-Department of Consumer and Regulatory Affairs business name search tool.
+Department of Licensing and Consumer Protection business name search tool.
 This is an important step in the process because your filing will be denied if you try to file for a name already in use.

 Search requirements can vary depending on your business needs.
 For example, a unique and available name is required to:

 - File for formal business structures like LLCs and corporations.

 - File a DBA name for any business structure.

 A district-level name search isn’t required for informal business structures like sole proprietorships or general partnerships in Washington D.C.
 But, if you decide to register a trade name or DBA name, you’ll need to search the database to see if your desired name is unique and available.

 Step 3: Form Your Business With Washington D.C.